n-bel/DatabaseBackupAutomation/README.md

-The pass word for the database is set as "password".
-To decrypt the vault.yaml file simply use the comand "ansible-vault decrypt vault.yaml" and give the password "password".
+The pass word for the database is set as "password".// To decrypt the vault.yaml file simply use the comand "ansible-vault decrypt vault.yaml" and give the password "password".